Efficient collaborative learning of the average treatment effect: Introduction

 \section{Introduction}

-With the increasing number of data networks and research consortia \citep{hripcsak2015observational,haendel2021national}, there is growing interest in developing statistically and communication-efficient data fusion techniques to estimate causal effects across diverse focus areas.
-Many leverage the strengths of multiple datasets to enhance the generalizability and interpretability of statistical knowledge \citep{stuart2015assessing, dahabreh2019extending,lee2023improving}.
-Others make use of the similarity between data sources to develop techniques for transferring conclusions or models from one population to the other, known as transportability or transfer learning \citep{bareinboim2014transportability,rudolph2017robust,dahabreh2019towards,weiss2016survey}.
+With the increasing number of data networks and research consortia, there is growing interest in developing statistically and communication-efficient data fusion techniques to estimate causal effects across diverse focus areas { \citep{suchard2019comprehensive}.
+While the use of multiple data sources enables researchers to answer scientific questions with greater statistical power and broader generalizability, it is crucial to recognize the differences in treatment protocols, patient demographics, and data collection processes across healthcare systems, which can lead to substantial heterogeneity. }

-Recognizing the heterogeneity across different data sources, a significant body of work has focused on addressing the challenges posed by distributional shifts.
-However, a key assumption underlying much of this research is the exchangeability condition, which assumes that a common conditional distribution of the outcome of interest is shared among these heterogeneous data sources.
-For example, many assume the conditional distribution of the outcome given treatment/action and covariates is the same between data sources \citep{rudolph2017robust,dahabreh2019extending,athey2019surrogate,kallus2020optimal,lee2023improving,brantner2023methods}, while the treatment mechanisms and distributions of the covariates are allowed to vary across data sources.
-Since the level of heterogeneity is only restricted to non-outcome variables, it is feasible to account for the heterogeneity between data sources and therefore fuse them together for estimating a causal effect in a valid and efficient way \citep{li2023efficient}.